rpeszek/my-blogs/posts/2022-01-10-ts-types-part3.md

 middleNm? : string | Undefined
 ```

+The extra safety features are what excited me about TS when I first saw them.
+The remainder of this post drills deeper into this safety.

 ## Complexity of TS Types

-Throughout the series, we encountered a few examples where TS type checker did not work as expected, we will encounter more of TS quirkiness is this note.
+Throughout the series, we encountered a few examples where TS type checker did not work as expected, we will encounter more of TS quirkiness is this section.
 This note suggests a reason for this: type complexity.

-I had set out to write this note planning to explore TS in a broader scope and show a set of very simple code examples explaining what TS does and why is that hard.
+My original plan was to explore TS in a broader scope and show a set of very simple code examples explaining what TS does and why is that hard.
 TS failed to work with me on about half of my examples creating chaos in my presentation.
-For example, an attempt to understand the arithmetic operators: `+`, `*`, `/` using [type holes]() resulted
+For example, I was not able to use [type holes]() in the arithmetic operators: `+`, `*`, `/`:
-in a complete failure.
-TS did not allow me to use `_()` in any of these
-exploratory expressions:

 ```Java
 //Compiliation errors: Object is of type 'unknown'